smalawi/pynyt/README.md

 which enables retrieval of Times article metadata via a variety of query fields.
 This wrapper makes use of the [requests](http://docs.python-requests.org/en/master/) library. pynyt is written in Python 3.

+**6/3/2019: pynyt has not been updated since 2017 and is probably incompatible with the current version of the Article Search API.**

 ## Installation

 ```python